smagesh1/Data-Mining/README.md

 # Data-Mining

-This repository contains my solutions for the Data Mining coursework at King's College London.

 ## Task Description

-The aim of this coursework assignment was to demonstrate understanding of and obtain experience with classification and cluster analysis, which are among the most important data mining tasks.
+The aim of this project was to demonstrate understanding of and obtain experience with classification and cluster analysis, which are among the most important data mining tasks.

 ## Files